deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

-The above configuration will route the Firefox users to the `website-v2` service while all the others will be routed to the *root* Kubernetes service.
+The above configuration will route the Firefox users to the `website-v2` service while all the others will be routed to the endpoint or Kubernetes service that resolves to the *root* fqdn `spec.service`, which is `website.website-namespace`.

-If the header conditions don't match the incoming request, then routing will be handled by the Kubernetes service with the same name as `spec.service`.
+If the header conditions don't match the incoming request, then routing will be handled by the resource that resolves to `spec.service`, which is `website.website-namespace`.

 If multiple HTTP route groups are specified, all routes will be merged into a single group.